-Drake honors the Iowa community colleges Associate of Arts (A.A.) and Associate of Science (A.S.) articulation agreements.
-Admitted students with an A.A. or A.S. degree from an Iowa community college who have at least 60 semester credits acceptable for transfer and a minimum 2.00 cumulative grade point average will enter Drake University having fulfilled the Drake Curriculum general education requirements with the exception of the Senior Capstone requirement in the student's major(s) area of study.
+Admitted students who have met the criteria outlined below will enter Drake University having fulfilled the Drake Curriculum general education requirements (Areas of Inquiry), with the exception of the Senior Capstone requirement in the student's major(s) area of study.
 Students within one year of high school graduation are required to complete a First Year Seminar.

 Transferology is a quick and intuitive way to see how all of your credits will transfer to Drake.

 In addition, Drake's provides a number of different tools you can use to estimate how the credit you've already earned may apply to a Drake degree.
 Whether you have taken AP, IB, or CLEP tests, attended an Iowa community college, or completed courses at another institution, these guides will help you see how the work you've already done can help you reach your goals.